An Ancient Faith, Reaching a New Generation, Lived in Holy Community

 clergy come from other denominations such as Southern Baptists, Anglican, Presbyterian, Orthodox, Methodist, Nazarene and others seeking the Holy Spirit through the "Three Streams" of the Faith.
 We maintain a conservative and Christian world-view and believe the Bible is the inerrant Word of God.
 These men willingly come seeking the historic faith and are tired of their denominational gimmiks of rock & roll worship and shallow commitment to a church and the study of God's Word.

 So many of our churches have departed from the Christian faith defying the truth of Scripture.
 Christian men wanting to maintain their Godly calling are doctrinally re-examined to ensure they have a Christian world-view before allowing them to be placed in a CEC church.
-We uphold the fundamentals of the Gospel and hold our clergy to a high standard in order to teach an unwavering Faith for generations to come.
+We uphold the fundamentals of the Gospel and hold our clergy lovingly to a high standard in order to teach an unwavering Faith for generations to come.
 Any pastor or priest in the CEC that defies the Bible and doctrine is without any hesitation relived from his calling by our council of Bishops.
 We will not put up with Bishops or Priests who do not believe in the Bible in totality.
 We are not interested in the post-reformation nor the post modern church.
 It has failed miserably with its mega-church approach to winning souls for Jesus Christ.
-We do not believe in "same-sex marriage," or you are a transgender nor do we conform to secular models of worship to draw in crowds of people.
+We do not believe in "same-sex marriage," nor that you are a transgender, God never makes a mistake in your designated identity in Him...nor do we conform to secular models of worship to draw in crowds of people.
 We are looking for those who want Christ and to live as Christ lived.
 This means you will be challenged in your faith to live a Godly life.
 We have seen hundreds of church hoppers and they move on.
 Great!
 But we have many who want an intimate relationship with Jesus and they find it here.

 So, men come into the CEC because they see God moving in their lives to live holy.
 Pastors seeking full communion in the faith connect with the vision: to "Reclaim the Historic Faith, Reach a New Generation for Christ and to Live it in Holy Community."
 These Ambassadors for Christ seek to draw nigh to Christ.
 They are focused Christian believers wanting to share the gospel of Jesus Christ in 21st Century.